Knowing whether or not to use a pre-workout formula is a crucial aspect of getting into shape.

 - Possibly taking your pre-workout on an empty stomach for maximum absorption, if that feels okay.

-If you believe that your formula is wearing off before the end of your workout, you can increase the dose gradually over time.
+If you believe that your formula is wearing off before the end of your training session, you can increase the dose gradually over time.

 Here are some of the ingredients contained within typical pre-workout formulas.
-They may or may not be useful to you.
+They may or may not be helpful to you.

 Caffeine and Nitric Oxide

-Caffeine is a stimulant that can assist you to feel more energized, while nitric oxide is a vasodilator that can improve blood flow and deliver more nutrients to working muscles.
+Caffeine is a stimulant that can assist you in feeling more energized, while nitric oxide is a vasodilator that can improve blood flow and deliver more nutrients to working muscles.

 Amino Acids and Creatine

-Amino acids provide the building blocks for muscle growth, while creatine is an extremely well-studied energy source that helps mitigate muscle fatigue.
+Amino acids provide the building blocks for muscle growth, while creatine is an extremely well-studied energy source that helps mitigate muscle fatigue (just don’t take so much of it that you exhaust your kidneys).

 Beta-Alanine and Sodium Bicarbonate